pjjung/mcgpy/Visualization/Frequencyseries.md

 # Frequency Series

-The `FrequencySeries` ojbect is designed to represent frequency domain datasets, such as fast Fourier transform (FFT) and power spectral density (PSD).
+The `FrequencySeries` object is designed to represent frequency domain datasets, such as fast Fourier transform (FFT) and power spectral density (PSD).
 Therefore, this page will be helpful to represent them by [matplotlib](https://matplotlib.org/).

 ## Single channe data plot